A Sainted Devil: Box office

+Reviews

+In a review for The New York Times, Mordaunt Hall wrote that A Sainted Devil "is enhanced by the glamour of picturesque and glistening costumes.
+The narrative is told with certain deliberation, the same tempo being sustained for its full length.
+There are times, however, when subtitles cover action which it would have been better to include as scenes.
+Then in several instances one does not receive a clear idea of the passage of time, and here and there one perceives scenes which are introduced with tranquil poses. ...
+Mr. Valentino is, however, a far better actor in this film than in 'Monsieur Beaucaire.'
+The atmosphere evidently suits him.
+Toward the end of the film he flings aside all thoughts of good looks and soft smiles, and gives a splendid portrayal of a man seeing red.
+His rage in this sequence is most impressive, as it comes as a marked contrast to his calm bearing throughout most of the other stretches."

 A Sainted Devil was not very well received by Photoplay, saying the film "lacks force, as well as the charm of Monsieur Beaucaire.
 There are several reasons.
 Rex Beach's romance has been clumsily told and Rudy himself isn't real in his stressed emotional moments," concluding with "the story gets involved in inessentials and misses anything like a big sensation."

 Preservation

 With no prints of A Sainted Devil located in any film archives, it is a lost film.